agordon110/jc_code/README.md

 # Design Decisions
 Chose to not accept any arbitrary actions and instead opted to create an allow list in the Action object.

 addAction only records new actions.
 Chose to have the calculations generated in the getStats method.
-This could easily be changeged and have the addAction method keep a dictionary of running sum's.
+This could easily be changeged and have the addAction method keep a dictionary of running averages.

 Maintained Camel case of addAction and getStats in case you grep for them.